 Direct emissions from the tailpipe of a petrol/diesel car

 Manufacture of trains and rail infrastructure

 Manufacture of cars and road infrastructure

-A 2010 study from the RSSB estimated that scope 1 and 2 emissions from traction energy use represent the majority (63%) of the ‘whole-life’ carbon footprint of the rail industry in Great Britain.
-Including other forms of Scope 1 and 2 emissions (e.g. energy use in depots and stations) takes the figure to 81%, with the remainder represented by various types of scope 3 emission.
+A 2010 RSSB study estimated that Scope 1 and 2 emissions from traction energy use represented 63% of the ‘whole-life’ carbon footprint of rail in Great Britain.
+When other forms of Scope 1 and 2 emissions (e.g. energy use in depots and stations) are included, the figure is 81%.
+The rest is made of by various types of Scope 3 emissions.